 Evaporated Salt Pellets – What You Really Want

 Evaporated salt is manufactured by dissolving underground deposits to brine and evaporating the moisture.
-It has a purity level between 99.6% to 99.99% along with a water insoluble level of less than O.O1%.
+It has a purity level between 99.6% to 99.99% along with a water insoluble level of less than 0.01%.

-It comes in the form of pellets and is the overall highest quality.
-When faced with a choice of solar salt vs pellets, you will want to go with pellets.
+It comes in the form of pellets and has the overall highest quality.
+When faced with a choice of solar salt vs pellets, you will want to go with salt pellets.